wpmetabox/docsv2/docs/tutorials/insert-google-maps.md

 We will use custom fields to allow users to enter an address and mark the location on Google Maps in the back end.
 Then, this map along with the location markup will be displayed on the single post page.

-## Step 1: Get the Google Maps API Key
+## 1. Getting the Google Maps API Key

 Following these Google’s instructions [here](https://developers.google.com/maps/documentation/javascript/get-api-key) to get the API Key.
 After completing all those steps, you will have an API Key as the following: